Dan Rather: Fired from CBS News

-In June 2006, reports surfaced that CBS News would most likely not renew Dan Rather's contract.
-According to a Washington Post article, sources from CBS said that executives at the network decided "there is no future role for Rather."
+In June 2006, reports surfaced that CBS News would most likely not renew Rather's contract.
+According to a Washington Post article, sources from CBS said that executives at the network decided "there is no future role for Rather".

 On June 20, 2006, CBS News and Sports President Sean McManus announced that Rather would leave the network after 44 years.
 Rather issued a separate statement which accompanied the news of the departure: